 Do I Recommend Ancestry?

-OK, that may sound a bit forward of me.
-But as I have mentioned in this review Ancestry has really helped me to discover my ancestors.
+OK, that may sound a bit forward to me.
+But as I have mentioned in this review Ancestry has helped me to discover my ancestors.

-Even though the price of this site is a bit, shall we say pricey, for me it was definitely worth it.
-Just for the reason that you have everything that you need to start building a family tree all in the one place.
+Even though the price of this site is a bit, shall we say pricey, for me it was worth it?
+Just for the reason that you have everything that you need to start building a family tree all in one place.

 Do I recommend Ancestry?

 Yes, I do recommend Ancestry.
 There are plenty of genealogical records on this site for you to sift through to keep you busy.